seanwhs/Plans/From-Coding-to-Conducting.md

 ### Sidebar Chat: Architectural Reasoning

-The sidebar acts as a persistent architectural partner.
+The sidebar becomes an architectural partner.

 This is where I discuss: